When you buy with our links, we may earn a commission. See how we work with brands

 • Slower material response time

-• Edge support when sitting is good, but not great (4.25″ sinkage)
+• Edge support is good, but not amazing

 Our Verdict

 The Novosbed mattress comes in three firmness levels—Soft (4), Medium-Firm (6), or Firm (8).
-In most cases, this gives something for everyone.
+This wide firmness range makes it a good choice for many sleep preferences.

-In our performance tests, Novosbed had an overall score of 8.87, ranking it in the top 29% of all mattresses tested to date and the top 12% if we look exclusively at memory foam mattresses.
+In our performance tests, Novosbed had an overall score of 8.87, ranking it in the top 30% of all mattresses tested to date.
+However, it’s ranked in the top 5% if we look exclusively at memory foam mattresses.

-For a queen Novosbed, this mattress is only $999—10% less than the average memory foam mattress.
-And considering all mattress types, the Novosbed is 27% less than average.
-This can mean significant price savings across the board without any notable performance disadvantages.
+It’s even cheaper, too.
+A queen-sized Novosbed is only $999—2% less than the average memory foam mattress.
+And considering all mattress types, the Novosbed is 32% less than average.
+This means price savings across the board without any notable performance disadvantages.
+If you love the feel of all-foam mattresses, this is a solid, affordable pick for couples.

 Click here to read our full Novosbed review.